gvoze32/FoxTrotCSS/README.md

 3. Enable the `Dark` theme.

 # Tips
-* Install Recommended new tab [extension](https://addons.mozilla.org/en-US/firefox/addon/nighttab).
+* Install recommended new tab [extension](https://addons.mozilla.org/en-US/firefox/addon/nighttab).

 # Development
 If you wanna mess around the styles and change something, you might find these